Errol Louis

-Errol T. Louis (born August 24, 1962) is a New York City journalist, and television show host.
-He has unsuccessfully run for office several times.
+Errol T. Louis (born August 24, 1962) is an American journalist and television show host active in New York City.

-Early life, education, and early career
+Early life

-Louis was born in Harlem and raised in New Rochelle, New York, by his father, Edward J. Louis, a retired New York City police officer, and his mother, Tomi (Hawkins) Louis, a bookkeeper.
+Louis, who is of African American heritage, was born in Harlem and raised in New Rochelle, New York, by his father, Edward J. Louis, a retired officer in the New York City Police Department, and his mother, Tomi (Hawkins) Louis, a bookkeeper.
 He received a B.A. in government from Harvard, an M.A. in political science from Yale, and a J.D. from Brooklyn Law School.

+Career

+Finance and teaching

 Louis co-founded the Central Brooklyn Federal Credit Union with Mark Winston Griffith in the spring of 1993.
 The two were known as "the hip-hop bankers".

-Before going into journalism, Louis taught urban studies at Pratt Institute.
+Louis taught urban studies at Pratt Institute.

 Politics

 On September 9, 1997, Louis ran in the Democratic primary for New York City Council District 35 against incumbent Mary Pinkett and police officer James E. Davis.
 Louis had charged Pinkett with being absent in the community, and he was endorsed by Congressman Major Owens, State Senator Velmanette Montgomery, and Assemblyman Roger L. Green.

 Louis lost to Pinkett with 27.82% of the vote, but then ran against Pinkett again in the November 4, 1997, general election on the Green Party line, with Davis on the Conservative Party and Liberal Party lines.
 Louis was defeated with 8.54% of the vote.

 Louis declared his candidacy in the 2001 Democratic primary for the same City Council seat, but he had dropped out of the race by August 2001.